 - Arrowroot powder: Helps keep skin dry by absorbing moisture (buy here).

-- Bicarbonate of soda: has natural deodorising properties that work by increasing the pH of sweat, thereby creating a less hospitable environment for odour causing bacteria. *It must be diluted to prevent skin irritation.
-If you react to bicarbonate of soda, simply leave it out of the recipe and replace with more arrowroot or bentonite clay.
+- Citric acid: decreases the pH of your armpit, thereby creating a less hospitable environment for odour causing bacteria. *It must be diluted to prevent skin irritation.
+If you react to citric acid, discontinue use.
 You can find this at the grocery store or buy online here.

 - Bentonite clay: detoxifies the body by drawing out toxins, and absorbs moisture (buy here).